hamaluik/icogen/README.md

 OPTIONS:
     -f, --filter <FILTER>    Which resampling filter to use when resizing the image [default: cubic] [possible values: nearest, triangle, cubic, gaussian, lanczos]
     -h, --help               Print help information
-    -s, --sizes <SIZES>      What sizes of icon to generate [default: 16 20 24 32 40 48 64 96 128 256]
+    -o, --out <OUT>          The output file to write to, defaults to "<filename>.ico" -s, --sizes <SIZES>      What sizes of icon to generate [default: 16 20 24 32 40 48 64 96 128 256]
         --stop-on-warning    If enabled, any warnings will stop all processing -V, --version            Print version information